WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ### Creating packages in project: DataPreparation ###

-We've created a project, it's time build in its first functionality.
+We've created a project, it's time to build in its first functionality.
 We are going to create a package called "DataPreparation".
 It will serve as a place in a project, where we will write functions needed to prepare the data for modelling.
 How to create a package?
 Similarily to starting a project.
 Just below "Start project" in the Addins menu, you can see an instruction "Start package in project".
 Just click it and the rest is pretty intuitive.
 You need to name the package, the project folder will be set automatically to the project you're currently working on:

 ![DataPreparation package](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/DataPreppkg.png)